OptimChain/Main/index.md

 ## OptimChain

-OptimChain is when Optimization and Supply Chain meets Technology.
-Let us build end to end solutions for you with with analytics that is based in theory.
+OptimChain is when optimization and supply chain meets technology.
+Let us build end to end solutions for you with theory based analytics.
 ### Markdown

-Most Analytics Solutions have the following issues:
+Below is our list of projects:

 ```markdown
 Syntax highlighted code block